ZeroDrift810/NELBOT/privacy.md

 - the current teams in the league
 - the online ids of the users in the league at the start of the season

+Snallabot will be able to read message content, but it does not save it anywhere and will only be use inside of Discord itself.

 ## Consent

 By using our website, you hereby consent to our Privacy Policy and agree to its terms.

 ## Deletion of data

 Snallabot deletes all data regarding your league once the bot is removed from your server.